ali-raheem/jubilant-octo-pancake/README.md

-# Unnamed Galaga Clone in Javascript v 0.1.0
+# jubilant-octo-pancake v 0.1.1

+JOP is a space-invaders style clone

 ## Running